October 25, 2024 5 min read

 Avoid oils like olive or coconut oil, which can leave residue and may darken or damage the leather.

-If the stain persists after you've tried these methods, it may be time to consult a professional leather cleaner.
+If the stain persists after you've tried these methods, it may be time to consult a professional leather cleaner or considerdry cleaning your leather bag.
 DIY methods have their limits, especially with older or severe oil stains.
 Professionals have specialised tools and products designed to handle tough stains without damaging the leather.

 The best way to keep your items looking their best is through regular leather care and maintenance.
 Leather you regularly condition develops a protective barrier, making it less susceptible to future oil stains.
 If the manufacturer recommends it, consider using a leather protectant, especially on items like tote bags, shoes, and furniture that are more exposed to oils from skin contact or food spills.